Kanjuruhan Stadium disaster: Joint fact-finding team

 On 3 October 2022, a joint independent fact-finding team, headed by the Coordinating Minister for Political, Legal, and Security Affairs Mahfud MD and Minister of Youth and Sports Zainudin Amali, was formed.
 No members of the Football Association of Indonesia (PSSI) joined the fact-finding team.

 On 14 October 2022, the fact-finding team submitted a 124-page final report on the investigation to the president.
-While the full report was classified, a summary and excerpt of the report was made available.
+While the full report was classified at that time, a summary and excerpt of the report was made available.
 The report put blames six parties involved in the incident: PSSI, LIB, match organizing committee, match security officers, the Police and Indonesian Army, and Arema supporters.
 From the involved parties, PSSI was blamed by the fact-finding team as major cause of the incident.
 The fact-finding team assessed that there were eight occurrences of PSSI misconduct, and that the PSSI chairman and executive committee members should resign over the Kanjuruhan disaster.
 On the other hand, PSSI refused to do the joint fact-finding team recommendation for PSSI to reshuffle the management through the Extraordinary Congress (KLB).
 PSSI claimed those were recommendations only.
 On 28 October 2022, PSSI executive commissioners announced that they would hold an extraordinary congress, after club representatives and members of PSSI invoked Article 34 of the PSSI Statute.